andrearosado/chichinabo_practices/README.md

 # chichinabo_practices
-Load functions for the chichinabo poppyramids database
+Load functions for the chichinabo popyramids database